confluentinc/kafka-workshop/README.md

    curl -X POST -H "Content-Type: application/vnd.kafka.avro.v2+json" -H "Accept: application/vnd.kafka.v2+json" --data '{"value_schema_id": 1, "records": [{"value": {"movie":{"movie_id": 1, "title": "Ready Player One", "release_year":2018}}}]}'  http://localhost:8082/topics/movies-raw
    ```

-5. Lets try to consume some messages.
+5. Let's try to consume some messages.

    I'll use the simple consumer (i.e. read a specific set of messages from a specific partition, rather than subscribe to all new messages in a topic) because it is simple.
 You can see examples for using the new consumer API in the documentation linked above.
    ```